 Mithraism had a ritual meal.
 This is true.
 Mithraic temples were set up for this very purpose, and we are told by both Tertullian and Justin Martyr that Mithraists had ritual meals of bread and wine (or bread and water) (Clauss, pp. 108 - 109).
 As Clauss writes, however, "In the case of these analogies, there can be no question of imitation in either direction.
 The offering of bread and wine is known in virtually all ancient cultures, and the meal as a means of binding the faithful together and uniting them to the deity was a feature common to many religions" (p.
 109).

 In some lists, such as that given by Acharya S., this meal is referred to as a "Eucharist," or "Lord's Supper."
 This choice of words is clearly meant to assert a connection with Christianity simply by applying similar words.
 Those words are, however, highly inappropriate, since they possess meanings that we don't find in Mithraism.
 "Eucharist" comes from a Greek word meaning, "grateful, thankful."
 There is no evidence of such an attitude in the Mithraic ritual meal.
 The modern meaning if "Eucharist" implies some sort of presence of a deity in the food and drink consumed; again there is no evidence of this in Mithraism.
 In fact, since the meal of Mithras and Sol, which is surely the prototype of the Mithraic cult meal, has as its main element the meat of the bull, the cult meal could not have had the meaning of eating the god.
 "Lord's Supper" is equally loaded, since it implies a similarity with the Last Supper of Christianity.
 But the first supper eaten after an ascension which did not involve death is a very different thing from a last supper eaten before death.

-Of all the elements on this list, then, the significant ones aren't true, and the true ones aren't significant.
+Of all the elements on this list, then, the significant ones aren't true, and the ones that are true aren't significant.
 Where these ideas originated is beyond me, but their repetition does no service to those who repeat them.